MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/04a-speech.md

 1. In the pane on the left, under the model selection list, enable **Voice mode**.

-    If the **Configuration** pane does not open automatically, use the "cog" icon above the chat interface to open it.
+    If the **Configuration** pane doesn't open automatically, use the "cog" icon above the chat interface to open it.

 1. In the **Configuration** pane, under **Voice mode**, review the default speech input and output configuration.
 You can try different voices, previewing them until you decide which one to use.
 1. Close the **Configuration** pane and use the **Save** button to save the agent.